CartoDB/raster-loader/docs/source/user_guide/installation.rst

    carto info

-This command should print some basic system information, including the version of raster loader installed on your system.
+This command should print some basic system information, including the version of Raster Loader installed on your system.
 For example:

 .. code-block:: bash